Eliminate severe VOCs with CASGEVY® (exagamglogene autotemcel)1

 §%HbF/Hb data not available for all patients at all timepoints.1

-Consistent with the increase in HbF levels, the proportion of F cells continued to increase until Month 6 and remained stable thereafter, indicating sustained pancellular expression of HbF.1
+Consistent with the increase in HbF levels, the mean proportion of F cells continued to increase until Month 6 and remained stable thereafter, indicating sustained pancellular expression of HbF.1

 Secondary endpoint1-3